 At Bamboo we benchmark colour, home hair care, treatments, rebooking and average client dollar spend.
 Once you understand these figures in your software, then you can mentor your team and show them how to track their own benchmarks on a regular basis.

-I recommend striving for the following benchmarks (yes they are achievable, I’ve seen them achieved):
+I recommend striving for the following benchmarks (yes they are achievable, I’ve seen them achieved, and now with all the bond treatments available, you should be able to blow the treatment benchmark out the park):

 Colour 50% (every second client)